muratk3n/thirdwave/en/tweets/2020/week13d.md

 Just listening to the Senate floor.
-It's a line of Republican Senators accusing Democrats of treason with an occasional Democratic Senator sometimes giving a speech on how bipartisan everyone is being and telling the GOP not to lose heart"
+It's a line of Republican Senators accusing Democrats of treason with an occasional Democratic Senator sometimes giving a speech on how bipartisan everyone is being and telling the GOP not to lose heart.

-Bizarro land.
+Bizarro land"

 *2020-3-24 20:17:10*